varun2005cmd/EXP-10/README.md

-# EXP-10
+# Experiment-10

-## Call by Value vs Call by Reference Experiment
+# Call by Value vs Call by Reference

 ## Aim:
 The aim of this experiment is to understand and compare the two mechanisms of passing arguments in functions: Call by Value and Call by Reference, using a simple C++ program.
 The program swaps two integers using Call by Reference.